Dental Care for Infants & Children

 Brushing Infant's Teeth

-When it comes to Infants, they can not brush their teeth by themselves, so parents need to play an important part from the beginning, doing it for the little one in the first years.
+Parents need to play an essential part from the beginning, doing it for the little one in the first years.

-Later in life, when children start brushing on their own, it is a parent's responsibility to make sure they doing it properly and doing it as often as they should.
+Later in life, when children start brushing on their own, it is a parent's responsibility to make sure they do it correctly and doing it as often as they should until good habits develop.

-2. Align your baby, so you can see in their mouth.
+2. Align your baby so that you can see in the mouth.

-3. You can use either soft baby toothbrush or wrap your finger on damp, washcloth or a piece of gauze.
-You need to wipe or brush all parts of the new teeth and gums of your child.
+3. You can use either a soft baby toothbrush or wrap your finger in a damp washcloth or a piece of gauze.
+You need to wipe or brush all parts of the new teeth and gums.

-4. DO NOT use toothpaste until you child has teeth.
+4. DO NOT use toothpaste until your child has teeth.

-a) Make sure your toothbrush is at 45 degree angle to the teeth.
-Start at where the gum and teeth meet
+a) Make sure your toothbrush is at 45-degree angle to the teeth.
+Start where gums and teeth meet.

-b) Make sure you do it in the GENTLE circles, DO NOT SCRUB.
-For front teeth - use "toe" (front) part of the brush.
-Key is to do it gentle, as you can hurt gums by brushing too hard.
+b) Do it in gentle circles; DO NOT SCRUB.
+For the front teeth - use the "toe" (front) part of the brush.
+The key is to do it gently.

 Toothbrush for Your Child

 When it comes to toothbrushes, there are many choices on the market.
-For infants and children, best kind of toothbrush to start with is soft rounded bristle toothbrush.
-Also make sure the size of the toothbrush is right for the size of your child's mouth.
+For infants and children, the best kind of toothbrush to start with is a soft, rounded bristle toothbrush.
+Also, make sure the toothbrush is the right size for your child.

-You can start using electric tooth brush around age 5.
-Make sure you buy the children's tooth brush, for the age group of your child.
-Nowadays, toothbrushes for kids look very creative, with cartoon characters and bright colours, make sure you pick up the one your child likes, and get it as a "new toy" for them.
+You can start using an electric toothbrush around three (3) years of age.
+Make sure you get a toothbrush appropriate for the age of your child.
+Today, toothbrushes for kids look very creative, with cartoon characters and bright colours; pick up the one your child likes.

 Toothpaste for Kids

-Just like toothbrushes, there is an abundance of choices when it comes to toothpaste for kids.
-If you want to find a toothpaste that contains fluoride, keep an eye for the one with Canadian Dental Association symbols, which will contain fluoride in it.
+Just like toothbrushes, choices are abundant when it comes to toothpaste for kids.
+If you want to find a tube of toothpaste that contains fluoride, look for the Canadian Dental Association symbol.

-Children under the age of 3 years old should have their teeth brushed by an adult.
-This will get children in the habit of brushing and will make sure it is done properly.
-Usually we recommend that until your child has a manual dexterity to tie their shoe laces, you need to brush their teeth for them.
-Use very small amount of fluoride toothpaste, the size of the rice grain.
+Children under the age of three (3) should have their teeth brushed by an adult.
+Usually, we recommend that until your child has a manual ability to tie their shoelaces, you need to brush their teeth for them.

-Children from 3 years old to 6 years of age should be supervised by their parents when brushing and flossing.
-Use children fluoride toothpaste, the size of the green pea.
+Children from three to six years of age should be supervised by their parents when brushing and flossing.
 Make brushing and flossing a family routine, brush your teeth together!
-Put on a Youtube video with a "brushing song", play a game who last brushing for 2 minutes; use 30 seconds per quadrant: upper right, upper left, lower left, lower right: and you completed the circle!
-Now the whole family will be sugar bugs free
+Put on a Youtube video with a "brushing song" and play a game for two (2) minutes; use 30 seconds per quadrant: upper right, upper left, lower left, lower right: and you have completed the circle!
+Now the whole family will be "sugar bug" free.

 Should My Child Brush Their Teeth Before Bed?

-Brushing twice a day is very important not only for you, but also for your child.
-Brushing before bed gets rid of bad bacteria, that accumulates in child's mouth through the day.
+Brushing twice a day is important for your child.
+Brushing before bed gets rid of harmful bacteria which accumulates through the day.
 What else stays in your child's mouth?
-Sugar, which is a food for bacteria that causes cavities.
-Brushing and if your child is old enough, flossing, helps to remove that bacteria.
-Brushing before bed encourages good oral health habits in children.
+Sugar, which is food for bacteria that causes cavities.
+Brushing and flossing helps to remove bacteria.
+Brushing before bed encourages good oral health habits.

 Flossing with Children

-Flossing is an important part of an oral health.
+Flossing is an essential part of oral health.
 The sooner you introduce it - the better!

-Baby flossers is a great starting tool for parents.
+A baby flosser is a great starting tool for parents.
 Children flossers are easier to use, look more appealing to children and will make this task much more relaxing for both parents and children.
-Once children get comfortable to use them and know what they doing they can graduate to regular floss.
+Once children get comfortable with them they can graduate to regular floss.

 Follow these easy steps

-Take a long piece of floss, approximately the lengths of your child's arm
+Take a long piece of floss, approximately the length of your child's arm.

-Wrap both sides of the floss on your middle fingers leaving a 2 inch gap and use index fingers to guide it
+Wrap both sides of floss on your middle fingers leaving a 2-inch gap and use index fingers to guide it.

 Slide the floss up and down at least 2 or 3 times on each side of the tooth.
-Move to new part of the floss as you move from tooth to tooth
+As you move from tooth to tooth, move to a new part of the floss.

-Repeat it for each side of the upper and bottom teeth.
-Don't forget the back side of the last molars.
+Repeat for each side of the upper and bottom teeth and remember the back side of the last molars.